smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 *Read first the [introduction](http://codex.wordpress.org/Plugin_API#Hooks.2C_Actions_and_Filters) provided by the WordPress community if you don't know what hooks are.*

+## msls\_admin\_icon\_get\_edit\_new ##

+If you want to change the link of the admin icon in case there is no object connected then this filter is for you.
+The default is that the link points to the create new page of this object type.

+Example:

+{% gist lloc/5f922fc770d818365992 msls_admin_icon_get_edit_new.php.php %}

+*This would add the parameter 'abc' with the value 'xyz' to the url path.*

 ## msls\_admin\_validate ##

 You can use this filter if you want to add some custom validation for an input field in configuration page of the plugin.
-This can be useful if you added your own input fields to this page.

 Example:

 {% gist lloc/5f922fc770d818365992 msls_admin_validate.php %}

+*This can be useful if you added your own input fields to this page.*

 ## msls\_filter\_string ##